CamiArcu/power-analysis/README.md

 ## How to run It

-Dependencies needed:\n
+Dependencies needed:

-POWSC.
-Requires R > =  4.1
-tidyverse, purrr, viridis, scran, DESeq2, zinbwave, BiocParallel, furrr, RhpcBLASctl, gridExtra, pROC, limma
+POWSC (requires R > =  4.1), tidyverse, purrr, viridis, scran, DESeq2, zinbwave, BiocParallel, furrr, RhpcBLASctl, gridExtra, pROC, limma

 The power-analysis was thought to be run from terminal, executing the **PowerAnalysis_genefilter_DE1_DE2_comb.sh** file.\n